HOME / PROGRAMS AND PROJECTS

 Private Sector Investments

-A complex for the Public Pension Agency was developed in the central DQ over 73,519 m²with commercial shops overlooking the yards, walkways, residential complexes equipped with underground parking lots.
-The DQ also hosts other residential, financial and sports investment projects.
+A complex for the Public Pension Agency was developed in the central part of DQ on over 73,519 m² with commercial shops overlooking the yards, walkways, residential complexes with underground parking lots.

 Housing